How to Write an Autobiography: Make Yourself a Literary Hero

 This is an extremely emotional and intimate type of writing.
 You share a personal experience with your readers in a detailed manner.
 Your audience should have an opportunity to see the event or person that you’ve written about through your eyes and understand your feelings.
 Any personal essay has two main aspects: the description of a particular situation and how it has influenced your worldview and life.
 Generally, the personal essay is the shortest form of autobiographical writing, along with the essay for college.

-How to Structure an Autobiography
+Autobiography Structure: How to End an Autobiography

 You may wonder how to start an autobiography introduction.
 The answer is simple: the same way you start other essays’ introductions.
 The main purpose of the introductory paragraph is to grab the reader’s attention and present the idea and theme of your writing.
 Don’t make the first paragraph too long: between one and three sentences are enough to compose a regular introduction.
 Try to provide readers with a general portrait of yourself, so they will know more about the main “hero.”
 Mention your age, significant personal qualities, and principles of worldview.
 You can also add some details about your appearance in order to make your story more vivid.